 Prepare a mixture of heat-curable fiber optic epoxy by adding 100 mg of hardener to 1 g of resin.

-Measure and cut approximately 35 mm of 125 µm fiber optic with 100 µm core by scoring it with a wedge-tip carbide scribe.
-Position the scribe perpendicular to the fiber optic and score in a single, unidirectional motion.
+Measure and cut approximately 35 mm of 125 µm diameter fiber optic with 100 µm core by scoring it with a wedge-tip carbide scribe.
+Position the scribe perpendicular to the fiber optic and score in a single, unidirectional motion, followed by breaking at a right angle.
 Cutting the fiber completely will damage the fiber core.

-Insert a LC ceramic ferrule with a 127µm bore into the vice, convex side pointed down.
+Insert a LC ceramic ferrule with a 127µm inside diameter bore into a vise, convex side pointed down.

 Insert the fiber optic into the ferrule.
 The fiber optic should slide in smoothly and marginally protrude beyond the convex end of the ferrule (Fig. 1a).